Alfredbis29/TodolistNest2/README.md

 $ mau deploy
 ```

-With Mau, you can deploy your application in just a few clicks, allowing you to focus on building features rather than managing infrastructure.

 ## Resources

 Check out a few resources that may come in handy when working with NestJS: